Funding to help increase excellence in cancer services at Guy’s and St Thomas’ NHS Foundation Trust

 We try to make sure funds for training are distributed evenly between services.
 Further guidance on this can be given to you according to current demand and funds available.

 Please bear in mind that the committee has limited funds and large applications may be deferred to allow new funding to be raised.

-Applications for grants are carefully considered by the Cancer Funds Committee, which is comprised of senior staff members from Guy’s and St Thomas’ Cancer Services.
+Applications for grants are carefully considered by the Cancer Fund committee, which is comprised of senior clinical, academic and management staff from Guy’s and St Thomas’ Cancer Services.

 The Cancer Fund committee meets three times a year to assess applications.

 The Cancer Fund scheme is suspended for the remainder of 2020.
 Unfortunately will not be able to consider any applications for support under this scheme but will review the position prior to the end of this calendar year.
 This will allow us to release funding to support projects to help patients and staff within Cancer Services at Guy’s and St Thomas’ Hospitals in their next phase of response to COVID-19.

 If you have trouble accessing any of these documents, please email us at firstname.lastname@example.org.

 <p>We're committed to minimising the impact of COVID-19 on our local communities and our partners.
 We're working to provide immediate support and to plan ahead for what the world might look like after the pandemic.</p>